department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-11-02_TechTeam4_Preview_Environment_Architecture.md

     * Unable to orchestrate deployments with EKS
     * Unable to directly promote a preview environment
 ### TugboatQA:
 Data-first testing and review environments within a mighty serverless platform.
 The CMS team operates an "on-prem" version of Tugboat.
 This means that Tugboat environments have easy access to other VA enterprise resources.
-Tugboat is a product built specifically for creating ephemeral environments for the purpose of testing and demoing .
+Tugboat is a product built specifically for creating ephemeral environments for the purpose of testing and demoing.
   * Supported aspects of Platform use cases:
     * Able to integrate with VA lower environments
     * Removes reliance on BRD infrastructure paradigm